ibexa/documentation-developer/docs/api/extending_the_rest_api.old.md

 For more examples, examine the built-in `InputParsers` in `Ibexa\Rest\Server\Input\Parser`.

 ## Registering resources in the REST root

+TODO: Is this REST root resource list introduced elsewhere earlier?

 You can register newly added resources so that they show up in the REST root resource for automatic discovery.